qbrick-cms/qbrick/doc/ROADMAP.md

 # Roadmap

-You can find the planned features for the current release in [this pull request](https://github.com/screenconcept/qbrick/pull/2)
+You can find the planned features for the next release in [this pull request](https://github.com/screenconcept/qbrick/pull/2)

 ## Backlog (no particular order)